charlotte-pel/LabelNoiseTS/README.md

 ## Context

 The automatic production of land cover maps obtained by the supervised classification of satellite image time series relies on the availability of accurate reference databases.
-In remote sensing, these reference databases come generally from several sources including field campaigns, thematic maps or photointerpreation of high spatial resolution remote sensing images.
+In remote sensing, these reference databases come generally from several sources including field campaigns, thematic maps or photointerpretation of high spatial resolution images.
 Although most of classification algorithms made the assumption that reference databases are gold standard, it is well known that they contain errors, artifacts and imprecisions.
 These errors lead to the presence of class label noise on both training and testing samples.
 In other words some samples are assigned a wrong class label.

 This code generates univariate time series representing vegetation profiles (closed from Normalized Difference Vegetation Index) for various vegetation classes (mainly crops).
 The generation of urban and water time series profiles is also possible.
 The generated datasets might be used for testing the robustness of various classification systems in a control environment where class label noise is completely known.